Active Learning for Regression by Inverse Distance Weighting: Introduction

 \subsection{Contribution}

-In this paper, we provide a unified AL framework for regression and classification that is entirely independent of the particular predictor function used, that can address both pool-based and population-based settings, and is not computationally involved.
-By leveraging on ideas we previously investigated for global optimization based on surrogate functions~\cite{Bem20}, we propose an AL method in which the uncertainty associated with the currently available predictor and the exploration function used to sample the feature-vector space are characterized by \emph{inverse-distance weighting} (IDW) functions.
+In this paper, we provide an AL framework for regression that is applicable to any prediction model, can address both pool-based and population-based settings, and is not computationally involved.
+By leveraging on ideas we previously investigated for global optimization based on surrogate functions~\cite{Bem20,BP21}, we propose an AL method in which the uncertainty associated with the currently available predictor and the exploration function used to sample the feature-vector space are characterized by \emph{inverse-distance weighting} (IDW) functions~\cite{Kus64,She68}.

-The proposed algorithm that we call IDEAL (Inverse-Distance based Exploration for Active Learning) blends different requirements: informativeness, by sampling feature-vector regions where model uncertainty is estimated to be larger; representativeness, in the case of pool-based sampling, by taking into account a density function similar to the one used in density-based spatial clustering approaches~\cite{EKSX96}; and diversity, using an IDW exploration term that is higher far away from samples that have already been queried.
-The algorithm can also handle constraints on the feature vectors that can be queried, that can either be known a priori or even unknown.
-The latter case covers the situation in which one discovers only after querying certain combinations of features that the corresponding target cannot be retrieved, for example, because a specific physical experiment cannot be performed or a computer simulation does not converge.
+The proposed algorithm that we call IDEAL (Inverse-Distance based Exploration for Active Learning) blends different requirements: informativeness, by sampling regions of the feature-vector space where model uncertainty is estimated to be large; representativeness, in the case of pool-based sampling, by possibly taking into account a density function similar to the one used in density-based spatial clustering approaches~\cite{EKSX96}; and diversity, using an IDW exploration term that is higher far away from samples that have already been queried.
+The algorithm can also handle constraints on the feature vectors that can be queried, that can either be known a priori or even \emph{unknown}.
+The latter case covers the situation in which one discovers only after querying certain combinations of features that the corresponding target cannot be retrieved; for example, because a specific physical experiment cannot be performed or a computer simulation does not converge.
 Finally, the proposed algorithm can be run either sequentially, by retraining the predictor after each successful query, or in batch mode, by retraining only after querying a certain prescribed finite number of samples.

+IDEAL belongs to the class of model-based AL methods for regression, in that the prediction model learned on the currently available samples is used in combination with IDW terms to quantify model uncertainty and look for samples that are expected to provide maximum informativeness.
+Moreover, the latter only requires the currently learned predictor, contrarily to QBC methods that require instead training multiple predictors, and does not involve complex computations required by optimal sampling methods, which makes them only applicable to relatively simple prediction models.